-The mission of the University of Wisconsin Au.D. program is to prepare future audiologists with a strong clinical and theoretical background to practice in a variety of settings and to be life-long learners.
+The mission of the University of Wisconsin Au.D. program is to prepare future audiologists with a strong clinical and theoretical background to practice across settings and to be life-long learners.

 The goals of the program are:

-- To provide an exemplary educational program that prepares students to enter the profession of audiology fully able to function as independent audiologists in private practice, medical clinics, and school settings.
+- To provide an exemplary educational program that prepares students to enter the profession of audiology fully able to function as independent audiologists.

 - To offer accessible, culturally competent, evidence based clinical care for all people with hearing and balance disorders.

 - To prepare students to be life-long learners.

 - To engage in outreach activities that directly benefit professional colleagues, students, and individuals and their families in the community.

 - To promote a welcoming and open environment where all can learn and engage.